zacharymorel/StartTrackerPart2/README.md

 # StartTrackerPart2
-This is an StatTracker APP that I created that uses PostGresSQl and the ORM Sequelize for users that can CRUD personal activities.
+This is an StatTracker APP that I created that uses PostGresSQl and the ORM Sequelize for users that can CRUD personal activities, statistics, lists.

 Tech this APP uses:
   - NodeJs
+  - Express Generator
   - Clientside Javascript
   - Jade (Pug)Templating
   - PostgresSQL